Vyral/justin-udy-recruiting/_posts/2025-11-20-3-How-Top-Agents-Use-Local-Data-to-Win-Clients.md

   Be the agent who knows what’s happening in the market.
 Use local data to lead, guide, and win clients.
 enclosure:
-pullquote: ou don’t have to be the smartest agent, just the most informed.
+pullquote: You don’t have to be the smartest agent, just the most informed.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true